7 Patterns for long-running agent harnesses

 The pattern: Keep a persistent record of what’s done on disk, not in conversation history.

 The harness maintains a markdown file with checkboxes.
-Each iteration, the agent finds the first unchecked task and works on it:
+In each iteration the agent finds the first unchecked task and works on it and checks it off.

 - [x] FEAT-001: User authentication